alikarcic/main-site/index.md

 I am a Political Science PhD student at the Department of Political Science, Aarhus University.

-My research focuses on political elites and inter-group attitudes, with a particular focus on elite rhetoric, mainstream party accommodation of the far-right and anti-prejudice norms.
-I make use of quantitative and experimental methods.
+My research lies at the intersection of comparative politics and political behavior, and focuses on the broad question of how political elites can influence citizens.
+I study this question in the context of liberal democracies by focusing on the rhetorical dimension of politics: In particular, I am interested in how political parties use rhetoric to respond to electoral competition from challenger parties, how hostile rhetoric towards out-partisans and immigrants affects the attitudes, and under what conditions such rhetoric erodes democratic norms.
+To investigate these questions, my research relies on a wide array of quantitative methods with an emphasis on causal inference.
+I make use of both comparative research designs, computational text analysis approaches, survey experiments, and behavioral experiments.

-You can view my updated CV [here](files/CV_June2025_Ali Karcic.pdf).
+You can view my updated CV [here](files/CV_Academic.pdf).

 - [Working Papers](https://alikarcic.github.io/main-site/#working-papers)
 - [Education](https://alikarcic.github.io/main-site/#education)